HowToSD/ComfyUI-Pt-Wrapper/docs/fine_tuning_hugging_face_models_for_classification.md

 For example, if you set `freeze_pretrained_module_epochs` to 1 and `epochs` to 4, then the weights for the pretrained module are frozen during the first epoch, and full fine-tuning takes place from epochs 2 to 4.

 Using this example workflow, you can expect a validation accuracy of 92% or 93%.

+# Loading a Dataset from the Local File System

+Instead of downloading a dataset from Hugging Face, you can also specify a custom dataset stored on your local file system.
+Use the **PtvHfLocalDataset** node to specify the file path for the dataset.

+See `examples/workflows/distilbert_classification_local_dataset.json` for an example workflow that demonstrates loading an IMDB dataset in JSONL format from the local file system.